SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_HOOMD.md

 ```

 <!-- #region id="IXryBllMNiKM" -->
 We can see, that the particle positions are indeed centered around the constraints we set up earlier.
-Also we see the shape of the histograms is very similar to the expect analytical prediction.
-We expect this, since a liquid of soft particles is not that much different to an ideal gas.
+Also, we see the shape of the histograms is very similar to the expected analytical prediction.
+We expect this since a liquid of soft particles is not that much different from an ideal gas.
 <!-- #endregion -->